united-security-providers/usp-core-waap/README.md

 $ helm registry login uspregistry.azurecr.io --username usp-ci-bob --password <password>
 ```

-To just generate the site, run:
+To just generate the site locally, run:

 ```
 $ ./release.sh
 ```

+The site has then been generated within the "build" directory.

 ## Generate and deploy to GitHub